jupyter/jupyter/docs/source/install.rst

 kernel <http://ipython.readthedocs.org/en/master/>`_ for working in the Python programming language.

-To run notebooks in other languages, you'll need to install additional kernels: see the `list of available kernels
+To run notebooks in languages other than Python, you will need to install additional kernels.
+For more information, see the full `list of available kernels
 <https://github.com/ipython/ipython/wiki/IPython-kernels-for-other-languages>`_.

 Next steps